spatie/laravel-disable-floc/README.md

 ## Usage

+After you've installed the package via composer, you're done.
+There's no step 2.

-The package will automatically register the `DisableFloc` middleware in the web group.
+This package will automatically register the `DisableFloc` middleware in the web group.
 The middleware will add a header to disable floc to all responses that have no `Permissions-Policy` header.

 ## Testing